natonnelier/social-share-button/README.md

 # Social Share Button

-This is a gem to helper you quick create a share feature in you Rails apps.
+This is a fork from the gem social-share-button, a helper for quick creating a share feature in you Rails apps.
+Adds the feature of inserting specific urls for different medias.

 [![Gem Version](https://badge.fury.io/rb/social-share-button.svg)](https://badge.fury.io/rb/social-share-button)